palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 And then, almost always, all of the focus, research and code that went into taming the source data is lost&mdash;discarded by the harried journalist, forgotten by the intellectually promiscious developer, locked away by the monopoly-seeking vendor.

-The pathetic result: Each newcomer must repeat the same effort.
-Every user is required to craft virtually identical methods for downloading, transforming and cleaning the data.
-And no matter how many analysts use the data, the hurdles remains the same height.
+The pathetic result: Every newcomer must repeat their efforts by craft virtually identical methods for downloading, transforming and cleaning the data.
+And no matter how many analysts do it, the hurdles remains the same height.

 This has to change.
-It’s a waste of time, energy and money.
+It’s a waste of time, energy and money. ... even the nytimes knows it doesn't make sense ... and it's even dumber in public service business where we're not locked in a zero sum areas race, and have shirnking staff in a contracting industry ...

 As [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and [Bob Lannon](http://sunlightfoundation.com/blog/2014/03/21/data-plumbers/) have forcefully argued, we need come together to automate away this so-called "plumbing," the unglamorous but important work that prepares any data source for meaningful analysis and visualization.